 - Increased risk of liver disease, liver cancer, heart attack, and high cholesterol.

 Keep in mind, however, that it is possible to mitigate these side effects with responsible use, including the right doses, cycle lengths, and supplements.
+Nonetheless, it is these side effects combined with the potential for abuse that prompt medical professionals to recommend that they remain controlled under US law.

 Why They are Banned in Competitive Sports